eakele/project2/README.md

 ##Functionality
 ###Sign up new users
- users have to sign up using a sign up form by entering their
+ users have to sign up to the system by entering their
 * Name
 * Email and
 * Password

 ###Authenticate registered users
- once signed up users need to sing to use the application using their
+ once signed up, users need to login to use the application using their
 * Email as a user name and
 * Password